-- a) Inform the parent(s)/guardian(s) and the student that the Board of Management is being asked to consider expulsion - b) Ensure that parent(s)/guardian(s) have records of the allegations against the student, the investigation, and that the Board of Management is being asked to consider expulsion - Provide the Board of Management with the same comprehensive records as are given to parent(s)/guardian(s) - d) Notify the parent(s)/guardian(s) of the date of the hearing by the Board of Management and invite them to that hearing - e) Advise the parent(s)/guardian(s) that they can make a written and oral submission to the Board of Management - f) Ensure that parent(s)/guardian(s) have enough notice to allow them to prepare for the hearing party who has had any involvement with the circumstances of the case is part of the Board's deliberations.
+- a) Inform the parent(s)/guardian(s) and the student that the Board of Management is being asked to consider expulsion - Ensure that parent(s)/guardian(s) have records of the allegations against the student, the investigation, and that the Board of Management is being asked to consider expulsion - c) Provide the Board of Management with the same comprehensive records as are given to parent(s)/guardian(s) - d) Notify the parent(s)/guardian(s) of the date of the hearing by the Board of Management and invite them to that hearing - e) Advise the parent(s)/guardian(s) that they can make a written and oral submission to the Board of Management - f) Ensure that parent(s)/guardian(s) have enough notice to allow them to prepare for the hearing who has had any involvement with the circumstances of the case is part of the Board's deliberations.

-Step 3: Consideration by the Board of Management of the Principal's recommendation and the holding of a hearing
+Step 3: Consideration by the Board of Management of the Principal's recommendation and the holding of a hearing.

-Consideration by the Board of Management of the Principal's recommendation and the holding of a hearing the Board of Management will review the initial investigation and satisfy itself that the investigation was properly conducted in line with fair procedures.
+The Board of Management will review the initial investigation and satisfy itself that the investigation was properly conducted in line with fair procedures.
 The Board will undertake its own review of all documentation and the circumstances of the case.
-It will ensure that no
+It will ensure that no party